 She also reported about upcoming/ongoing projects in the framework of the Partnership Hub: Trilateral Dark Sky Initiative, Wadden Sea Team (NGOs)/Wadden Sea Forum proposal on Shipping.

 Also, a short overview was given about the event “Clean Wadden Sea Sailing”17 – 19.09.21 in the Netherland as part of the collaboration with the Swiss watch maker Oris, and in celebration of World Clean Up Day.

+Additional note: The PROWAD LINK project was extended until the end of 2022.
+Some new or extended activities address e.g., brand activation and trainings, innovation challenge, nature experience and health and also dark sky.

 6. Preparation Sustainable Tourism Strategy and Action Plan 2022 – onwards